lightster/hub/_core-values/intentional.md

 ---
 title: Intentional
-description: Carefully consider the purpose of changes to the hub
+description: Carefully consider the purpose of changes to Hub
 sort_order: 3
 ---